-My writing has appeared in the Guardian, the Observer, the Sunday Telegraph, Fire and Knives, The Junket, and elsewhere.
+My writing has appeared in the Guardian, the Observer, the Sunday Telegraph, the New Statesman, Fire and Knives, The Junket, and elsewhere.
 If you’re interested to speak to me about writing or speaking, please don’t hesitate to contact me.

 I’m also a comedy writer and performer.
 I’ve written for the stage and for radio, and recently I have enjoyed performing academic stand-up at Bright Club in Cambridge and London.